Relintai/pandemonium_engine_docs/03_usage/20_export/08_exporting_for_windows.md

 # Exporting for Windows

-See also:

-    This page describes how to export a Pandemonium project to Windows.
-    If you're looking to compile editor or export template binaries from source instead, read `doc_compiling_for_windows`.

 The simplest way to distribute a game for PC is to copy the executable (`pandemonium.exe`), compress the folder and send it to someone else.
 However, this is often not desired.